FlavioFS/ParsecSoda/README.md

 :warning: The lower the FPS value, the longer the pixelized effect from frame compression will last.

+## 6. My window disappeared!
+I start ParsecSoda and nothing shows up anymore!
+*Be not afraid.* 👁👁👁👄👁👁👁

+For our convenience, ParsecSoda caches window size and position.
+BUT.
+Sometimes (rarely) Windows fails to render the window or some error occurs and ParsecSoda accidentaly saves an invalid window size - like (0, 0) - or an invalid window position - like (32767, 32767).

+If that is the case, you can manually edit your preferences at *{user folder}/AppData/Roaming/ParsecSoda/preferences.json*.

 <br>

 <h3 align="center"><a href="#top">:back:</a></div>